davidmreed/amaxa/test-plan.md

     test processes require access to the Campaign object.
 An error in that specific component of the script is meaningless and does not constitute a test failure.

- 1. Extract the Session Id and Instance URL from the environment variables where Amaxa's script places
-    them:

-        echo $ACCESS_TOKEN
-        echo $INSTANCE_URL

  1. Navigate to the test data folder:

         cd assets/test_data_csv

-    Open the file `credential.yml` and replace the credentials using the values of the environment
-    variables:

-        access-token: ''
-        instance-url: ''

  1. Run the load:

-        amaxa --load --credentials credentials.yml test.yml
+        amaxa --load --credentials credentials-env.yml test.yml

     Validate that it completes without errors.

  1. Load the scratch org with `sfdx force:org:open -u scratch`.

- 1. Validate the count loaded for each sObject:
+ 1. Validate the count loaded for each sObject using `count()` queries:

     - Account
     - Campaign